raoulsson/javafx-gradle-plugin/README.md

 ### ...OR, clone and build and run locally:

-You can glone this repo and run
+You can clone this repo and run

     ./gradlew publishToMavenLocal

-Then, in your actual project, make sure to defined the local .m2 repo in settings.gradle.kts:
+Then, in your actual project, make sure to use mavenLocal (your local cache, usually in /usr/home/.m2).
+Add in settings.gradle.kts:

     pluginManagement {
     repositories {